JadeChan03/rag-qa-fullstack/README.md

 2. **Data Indexing***: Store document embeddings into a vector database (ie. FAISS or Pinecone) for efficient retrieval
 3. **Generate Embeddings**: Documents are converted into vector embeddings
 4. **Retrieve Relevant Information**: Retrieve top-scoring sources (relevant sentences are extracted from top-scoring documents) to provide context for the LLM
-5. **Augment LLM Prompt**: prompt engineering techniques are utilized to effectively communicate with the LLM in order to generate an accurate answer
+5. **Augment LLM Prompt**: Prompt engineering techniques are utilized to effectively communicate with the LLM in order to generate an accurate answer
 6. **Update External Data***: Maintain current information for retrieval, asynchronously update the documents and update embedding representation of the documents

 *not implemented in this simplified version